 About: Lithium-ion is named for its active materials; the words are either written in full or shortened by their chemical symbols.
 A series of letters and numbers strung together can be hard to remember and even harder to pronounce, and battery chemistries are also identified in abbreviated letters.
 For example, lithium cobalt oxide, one of the most common Li-ions, has the chemical symbols LiCoO 2 and the abbreviation LCO.
 For reasons of simplicity, the short form Li-cobalt can also be used for this battery.
 Cobalt is the main active material that gives this battery character.
 Other Li-ion chemistries are given similar short-form names.
-Technology Description: In 1996, the University of Texas (and other contributors) discovered phosphate as cathode material for rechargeable lithium batteries.
-Li-phosphate offers good electrochemical performance with low resistance.
-This is made possible with nano-scale phosphate cathode material.
-The key benef...
+Technology Description: Its high specific energy makes Li-cobalt the popular choice for mobile phones, laptops and digital cameras.
+The battery consists of a cobalt oxide cathode and a graphite carbon anode.
+The cathode has a layered structure and during discharge, lithium ions move from the anode to the cath...

 Comments